ZacharyChudziak/Azure-AD-Deployment/README.md

  height="80%" width="80%"/> </p>
  <h2>Creating an Admin User to connect to the Client PC</h2>
  <p>
-  Open up Active Directory Users and Computers by clikcing start menu and searching for it.
+  Open up Active Directory Users and Computers by clicking start menu and searching for it.
 After opening up ADUC click on the domain that was created previously in this case it will be "CCPractical.com".
 From there we are going to create a new organizational unit right click and create new and choose "Organizational Unit" and name it "_ACTIVEADMINS".
 </p>
 <p align="center">
   <img src="https://github.com/ZacharyChudziak/Azure-AD-Deployment/assets/154548436/313b2eec-c5f1-4018-9c5a-2e85d83e1fd3"